wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 uops' timing will be determined by their commit cycle, and updating `availCycle` will not affect them.

 ### Filter Cache Invalidation

+One of the most frustrating things about `class FilterCache` is that the `invalidate()` method overrides the underlying `Cache` object's method.
+The parent cache calls the derived class `invalidate()` first before the base class method is called.
+This violates the abstraction that filter cache is a L0 write-through cache, since they see invalidations even before the L1 parent.
+The `invalidate()` method first acquires `filterLock` to serialize the invalidation with concurrent accesses.
+Within the `filterLock` critical section, we clear the two address tags if they match the invalidated address, or otherwise nothing will happen.
+After clearing the address tags, we call underlying `class Cache` object's `invalidate()` to perform the actual invalidation.